-Potential Force Levels.
-If affordability considerations limit combined DD(X)/CG(X) procurement to one ship per year, this could eventually have significant implications for the size of the Navy's force of larger surface combatants.
-As discussed in the Background section, the Navy's reported 313-ship plan includes a requirement for a total of 88 larger surface combatants - 19 cruisers (either CG-47s or CG(X)s), 7 DD(X)s, and 62 DDG-51s.
-Assuming a 35-year average life for larger surface combatants, maintaining a force of 88 larger surface combatants over the long run would require a long-run (i.e., 35-year) average procurement rate of about 2.5 ships per year.
+Steady-State Procurement Rate vs. Projected Rate.
+As discussed in the Background section, the Navy's reported 313-ship plan includes a requirement for a total of 88 cruisers and destroyers - 7 DD(X)s, 19 CG(X)s), and 62 DDG-51s.
+Assuming a 35-year average life for cruisers and destroyers, maintaining a force of 88 cruisers and destroyers over the long run would require steady-state procurement rate - that is, a long-run (35-year) average procurement rate - of about 2.5 ships per year.